Me and Juliet: Production

 The backstage drama portrayed in the musical was matched by actual difficulties among the cast.
 McCracken, who played Betty, was the wife of choreographer Bob Fosse and became pregnant during the run.
 Bill Hayes later wrote that she lost her baby through miscarriage about the same time she lost her husband to Gwen Verdon.
 The baby was in fact aborted, because the pregnancy would have endangered McCracken's health as a result of her diabetes.
 Hayes noted that in the fifteen months he played Larry, he did not recall ever having a conversation with Isabel Bigley, who was supposedly his love interest and wife: "I doubt that the audience ever believed we were deeply in love."
 The show received no Tony Award nominations.
 During the run, Hammerstein followed his usual practice of visiting the theatre now and again to ensure that the performers were not taking liberties with his book.
 Upon his return, Hammerstein's secretary asked him how the show was going.
 The lyricist thought for a second, then said "I hate that show."
-According to Bill Hayes in his autobiography Like Sands Through the Hourglass (2005), We played nearly five hundred performances, however, all to full houses.
+According to Bill Hayes in his autobiography, Like Sands Through the Hourglass (2005):

+We played nearly five hundred performances, all to full houses.
 Production costs were paid off and substantial profits went into the R&H till.
 So, though not in the same category as the storied five that were made into films - Oklahoma!, Carousel, South Pacific, The King and I and The Sound of Music - our show must be considered a success.

 No national tour was attempted, but the show did have a six-week run at the Shubert Theatre in Chicago in spring 1954.
 Rodgers & Hammerstein, with their spouses, attended the opening night performance.
 Among those who played in the chorus during the New York run was future star Shirley MacLaine; Shirley Jones was a chorus girl in the Chicago performances, and she at least once substituted for an indisposed Isabel Bigby, "downed with a virus."
 Subsequent productions include one by Kansas City's Starlight Theatre in 1955.
 Equity Library Theatre produced it in New York in 1970; it returned to that city, though not to Broadway, in 2002 with the York Theatre.
 A London production was presented by the Finborough Theatre in 2010 in a fifty-seat theatre; the production was billed as the show's European premiere.